 *Note that the process if different if you are applying as an exchange student or as a part of a cooperation programme (such as Erasmus +).

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-In addition to the documents mentioned in Step 2, you must also submit a statement of purpose when you apply to this programme.
-Instructions can be found on the Human Geography website.
+In addition to the documents mentioned in Step 2, you must submit a statement of purpose when you apply for this programme.
+See the Human Geography website for further instructions.